-Hicks Lake is a 4.4 mile loop trail located near Kent, BC and is good for all skill levels.
+Hicks Lake is a 4.4 mile loop trail located near Kent, British Columbia, Canada and is good for all skill levels.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 We did the loop clockwise.
 The east part is actually a forest service road and far away from the water.